 $\mu_{C}=\mu_{A}\boxplus_{q} \mu_{B}$ is called the \emph{rectangular free convolution} of $\mu_{A}$ and $\mu_{B}$. \end{thm}

-The rectangular free convolution is a deterministic binary operation of measures on $\R$, that itself does not rely on random matrix structure, and it was well-studied in free probability theory from different aspects.
-In particular, for each measure $\mu$ with finite moments, there exists a collection of \emph{rectangular free cumulants} $\{c^{q}_{l}\}_{l=1}^{\infty}$ (see \cite[Section 3.1]{B1}) that are polynomials of moments with explicit expressions, and these quantities linearize free convolution, i.e, $c^{q}_{l}(\mu_{A}\boxplus \mu_{B})=c^{q}_{l}(\mu_{A})+c^{q}_{l}(\mu_{B})$ for all $l$'s.
-It turns out that the existence of such cumulants is a common feature of the various version of convolutions in free probability theory, and each convolution is characterized by its corresponding cumulants.
+The rectangular free convolution is a deterministic binary operation of symmetric\footnote{$\mu(A)=\mu(-A)$ for all Borel subsets $A$ of $\R$.} probability measures on $\R$, which itself does not rely on any random matrix structure, and it has been well-studied in free probability theory from different aspects.
+In particular, for each measure~$\mu$ with finite moments, there exists a collection of \emph{rectangular free cumulants} $\{c^{q}_{l}\}_{l=1}^{\infty}$ (see \cite[Section~3.1]{B1}) that are polynomials of moments with explicit expressions, and these quantities linearize free convolution, i.e., $c^{q}_{l}(\mu_{A}\boxplus \mu_{B})=c^{q}_{l}(\mu_{A})+c^{q}_{l}(\mu_{B})$ for all $l$.
+It turns out that the existence of such cumulants is a common feature of the various versions of convolutions in free probability theory, and each convolution is characterized by its corresponding cumulants.